syncfusion/blazor-docs/src/charts/sparkline/markers.md

 # Markers in Blazor Sparkline (SfSparkline)

-Data markers are used to provide information about the data points of the Sparkline series.
+Data markers are used to provide information about the data points in the Sparkline series.

 ## Adding markers

 The [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineMarkerSettings.html#Syncfusion_Blazor_Charts_SparklineMarkerSettings_Visible) property in [`SparklineMarkerSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineMarkerSettings.html) can be used to enable a marker by specifying a collection of special points.

-The following code example shows, how to enable markers for all points.
+The code example below shows how to enable markers for all points.

 ```csharp
 @using Syncfusion.Blazor.Charts